NemesisDrone/Air/docs/source/docs/ipc_routes.rst

         - "valid": True/False (If the component is working/detected)
       - Sent by the laser component when its custom state is updated.

+    * - state:sensors:custom
+      - - "alive": True/False (If the component is reading data)
+        - "valid": True/False (If the component is working/detected)
+      - Sent by the sensors component when its custom state is updated.

 .. list-table::
     :header-rows: 1
     :stub-columns: 1